In First Official Act of 2024, Kansas State Legislature Passes Resolution Supporting Israel, Rejecting Antisemitism

 The resolution received bipartisan support, being passed with a 34-6 margin in the Senate and a 106-14 margin in the House.

 Combat Antisemitism Movement (CAM) CEO Sacha Roytman praised the Kansas Legislature for its action, stating, “The Combat Antisemitism Movement commends the Kansas Senate and House of Representatives for passing a resolution affirming the state’s support for Israel as its first act in the new session.
-As we enter the fourth month following Hamas’ massacre of innocent Israelis on October 7, it is critical for Jewish constituents to know that their elected leaders stand firm against terrorism and antisemitism.”
+As we enter the fourth month following Hamas’ massacre of innocent Israelis on October 7, Jewish constituents must know that their elected leaders stand firm against terrorism and antisemitism.”

 A statement released by Kansas House Speaker Dan Hawkins, House Majority Leader Chris Croft, and Speaker Pro Tem.
 Blake Carpenter said, “The State of Israel is an invaluable and trusted ally of the United States and a beacon of democracy in the Middle East.
 The cowardly October 7th attacks on civilians and visitors, including American citizens, carried out by Hamas, an established terror organization rooted deeply in antisemitic philosophy, resulted in the deadliest day for Jewish people since the horrors of the Holocaust.
 House Republicans condemn these unprovoked attacks and reaffirm Kansas’ support and cooperation with the State of Israel.”